kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 JavaScript provides, ClojureScript gives us more focused tools, and - more importantly - abstractions.
 In JavaScript, we can sort or filter a list, and we can lookup a property on an object.
-They are different data types that have essentially different behaviours.
+They are different data types that have essentially different behaviors.
 In ClojureScript, there are multiple collection types that all conform to a specific collection protocol.
 For those familiar with the concept of an interface, all ClojureScript collections conform to a common interface.
 That means that any code that is designed to work with a